f5devcentral/f5-bnk-nvidia-bf3-installations/bnk on dpu/lab_guide.md

 internal   True    CR config sent to all grpc endpoints   30h
 ```

-2. Prepare for tenant VXLAN overlay
+#### Egress path configuration

 This lab guide assumes there will be two namespaces for tenant workload **red** and **blue** and that their egress/ingress is configured through VXLAN overlay.
 The following diagram shows tenant VXLAN config with focus on the **red** tenant knowing that blue tenant would be the same.

 ![bnk-lab-tenant-vxlan](media/nvidia_bnk_lab_diagram_egress_vxlan.svg)

+1. Configure VXLAN overlay
-To configure this we use `F5SPKVxlan` CR which establishes the overlay configurations to the host and `F5SPKEgress` CR that assigns the egress rules for namespace to specific VXLAN.
+To configure this we use `F5SPKVxlan` CR which establishes the overlay configurations to the host, a `F5SPKSnatpool` CR to set IP addresses used for SNATing egress traffic towards the network infrastructure, and `F5SPKEgress` CR that assigns the egress rules for namespace to specific VXLAN.

 The following `F5SPKVxlan` CRs configures two VXLANs **red** with VNI 100 and **blue** with VNI 200